aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontsettingcollection/_index.md

 ```

-Gets and sets the html string which contains data and some formats in this shape.
+the html string which contains data and some formats in this shape.

 **Returns:**
 java.lang.String